davidsblog/ssl_wrapper/README.md

 **Note:** [see original documentation](https://github.com/cesanta/ssl_wrapper) for full details.

-This is a fork of [ssl_wrapper](https://github.com/cesanta/ssl_wrapper) which I am trying to make work in Chrome without complaints of obsolete cryptography.
-I have also included an edited `generate_ssl_certificate.sh` script from [Net Skeleton](https://github.com/cesanta/net_skeleton), to make it easier to set up - the script will create a certificate for testing.
+This is a fork of [ssl_wrapper](https://github.com/cesanta/ssl_wrapper) which I was trying to make work in Chrome without complaints of obsolete cryptography.
+However, the guys at [Cesanta](https://github.com/cesanta) got there first and fixed it for me, so now Chrome says it uses 'modern cryptography'.

+But I have also included an edited `generate_ssl_certificate.sh` script from [Net Skeleton](https://github.com/cesanta/net_skeleton), to make it easier to set up - the script will create a certificate for testing.

 ## Building SSL wrapper